blargoflatsome/fourshame/content/articles/roudgara-forest.md

 ### The Dwarves

-The veiled mountains are so-called due to the thick mists, where freezing ice meets desert heat, that blankets them.
-The Dwarves of these mountains emerge from their earthen kingdoms only on occasion to trade with Umbrage Grove and from there the rest of the forest.
+The veiled mountains are so-called due to the thick mists that blanket them.
+The Dwarves of these mountains rarely emerge from their earthen kingdoms.

 ### The Tarsier

 A small race of bardic creatures.
-Corruption had turned them all into Goblins, but upon her purification so to was the Tarsier returned to their natural state.
+Corruption had turned them all into Goblins, but upon her purification so too was the Tarsier returned to their natural state.
 At least physically.
 The psychological impacts may take some time.

 ## Unique Flora & Fauna